BarclayII/AIMv6/lab3-traps/tutorial3.markdown

   (the last three are useful in later labs)
     - We save `STATUS`, `CAUSE`, `EPC` registers because we probably need to change their contents.
+2. Ensure the processor runs in normal (no exception, no error), kernel mode, without interrupts.
-2. Store the pointer to the trap frame to register `a0`.
+3. Store the pointer to the trap frame to register `a0`.
-3. Jump to C trap handler entry:
+4. Jump to C trap handler entry:
 ```C
 void handle_exception(struct trapframe *tf)
 ```
   (or something like that)
-4. Dump the trap frame contents and jump to an endless loop.
+5. Dump the trap frame contents and jump to an endless loop.
-5. Restore the trap frame back to registers.
+6. Restore the trap frame back to registers.
     - This step would be useful later.
-6. `eret` to return from exception.
+7. `eret` to return from exception.

 ## Not finished